BTZ Black Hole Entropy in Loop Quantum Gravity and in Spin Foam Models: The BTZ black hole entropy

 We now think of the horizon as an observable and consider the expectation value of this observable defined by

-where $Z(T^2)$ is the usual Turaev-Viro partition function of the solid torus.
+where $Z(T^2)$ is the usual Turaev-Viro partition function for the solid torus.

-The calculation of $W(T^2, \mathcal{O})$ was carried out in \cite{gi} and is computed by thinking of the blocks which form the triangulated horizon.
-Consider a particular triangulation which locally looks like in Figure 3 and where the horizon is triangulated with an even number of edges.
-Label the horizon edges by $i_{1},j_{1} ,\cdots ,i_{n},j_{n}$.
+The calculation of $W(T^2, \mathcal{O})$ was carried out in \cite{gi} and is computed using the blocks which form the triangulated horizon.
+Consider a particular triangulation which locally looks like Figure 3 and where the horizon is triangulated with an even number of edges.
+Labelling the horizon edges by $i_{1},j_{1} ,\cdots ,i_{n},j_{n}$.
 Each pair of edges $i_m,j_m$ belongs to a triangle which is labelled as $(i_m , j_m , \widehat{j}_m)$.
 The edges labelled $\widehat{j}_m$ belong to the boundary of the solid torus.